typelevel/cats/docs/src/main/mdoc/faq.md

 The Сats community welcomes and encourages contributions, even if you are completely new to Сats and functional programming.
 Here are a few ways to help out:

 - Find an undocumented method and write a ScalaDoc entry for it.
-See [Arrow.scala](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/arrow/Arrow.scala) for some examples of ScalaDoc entries that use [sbt-doctest](https://github.com/tkawachi/sbt-doctest).
+See [Arrow.scala](https://github.com/typelevel/cats/blob/main/core/src/main/scala/cats/arrow/Arrow.scala) for some examples of ScalaDoc entries that use [sbt-doctest](https://github.com/tkawachi/sbt-doctest).
-- Look at the [code coverage report](https://codecov.io/github/typelevel/cats?branch=master), find some untested code, and write a test for it.
-Even simple helper methods and syntax enrichment should be tested.
 - Find an [open issue](https://github.com/typelevel/cats/issues?q=is%3Aopen+is%3Aissue+label%3Aready), leave a comment on it to let people know you are working on it, and submit a pull request.
 If you are new to Сats, you may want to look for items with the [low-hanging-fruit](https://github.com/typelevel/cats/issues?q=is%3Aopen+is%3Aissue+label%3A%22low-hanging+fruit%22) label.

 See the [contributing guide]({{ site.baseurl }}/contributing.html) for more information.